gelatinescreams/The-One-File/README.md

 A fully self contained topology builder that runs anywhere as a single standalone HTML file and the core of theonefile-networkening.html

 * **theonefile-networkening.html**
-  Adds online features like live status/ping per node and icons from awesome libraries such as MDI, Simple Icons, Selfh.st.
+  Adds online features like live status/ping per node and icons from awesome libraries such as MDI, Simple Icons and selfh.st/icons.
 It functions as a bolt on layer while keeping the core workflow unchanged.
 Still one file!

 ![The One File](assets/corporate-preview.gif) ![The One File](assets/homelab-preview.gif) ![The One File](assets/mobilepreviews.jpg)